Construction Costs in Los Angeles

 How long does it take to build a custom home in Los Angeles?

-How much does a pool cost on a luxury project in Los Angeles?
+How much does a pool cost on a high-end residential project in Los Angeles?

-Custom gunite pools on luxury residential projects in Los Angeles typically start at $150,000 and can exceed $500,000 depending on size, site conditions, and features.
-Vanishing-edge (infinity) pools on hillside sites typically run $250,000 to $500,000 or more due to additional structural engineering, catch basin construction, and site preparation.
-Integrated spas add $25,000 to $60,000.
+Custom gunite pools on high-end residential projects in Los Angeles typically start at $150,000 and can exceed $500,000 depending on size, site conditions, and features.
+Vanishing-edge (infinity) pools on hillside sites typically run $400,000 to $750,000 or more due to additional structural engineering, catch basin construction, and site preparation.
+Integrated spas add $50,000 to $60,000 or more.
 Pool costs on hillside properties where significant excavation and retaining is required can be substantially higher than flat-lot installations.

 How much does it cost to build a basement in Los Angeles?

-Subterranean construction in Los Angeles typically costs $600 to $1,000 or more per square foot when accounting for excavation, shoring, structural concrete, waterproofing, and MEP systems.
-A 2,000-square-foot subterranean level should be budgeted at $1.2M to $2M or more depending on site conditions and finish level.
+Subterranean construction in Los Angeles typically costs $800 to $1,200 or more per square foot when accounting for excavation, shoring, structural concrete, waterproofing, and MEP systems.
+A bare storage or utility space may come in at the lower end of that range, but finished living space with bedrooms, bathrooms, and full systems is typically $1,000/SF or more.
+A 2,000-square-foot subterranean level with finished living space should be budgeted at $2M to $2.5M or more depending on site conditions and finish level.
 The cost per square foot for below-grade space is typically 1.5 to 2.5 times the cost of equivalent above-grade space.

 What is value engineering?